Stig Anderson

-Stig Erik Leopold Anderson (25 January 1931 – 12 September 1997), better known as Stikkan Anderson, was a Swedish music manager, lyricist and music publisher.
-He was the co-founder of Polar Music, and is best known for managing the Swedish pop band ABBA.
+Stig Erik Leopold "Stikkan" Anderson (25 January 1931 – 12 September 1997) was a Swedish music manager, lyricist and music publisher.
+He was the co-founder of Polar Music and is best known for managing the Swedish pop band ABBA.

 Early life

-Stig Anderson was born on 25 January 1931 in Hova, Sweden, the son of a single mother named Ester.
+Stikkan Erik Leopold Anderson was born on 25 January 1931 in Hova, Sweden, the son of a single mother named Ester.
 Anderson began his career as a chemistry and mathematics teacher at a primary school, by taking night classes after leaving school at the age of 15.
 Having written his first song at age 16, Anderson soon entered the Swedish popular music scene, becoming a music producer, manager and occasional performer.

 Anderson began writing songs as early as 1951, and in 1959 gained his breakthrough with the song "Är du kär i mig ännu, Klas-Göran?" ("Are You Still in Love With Me, Klas-Göran?"), written for Swedish singer Lill-Babs.
-During the 1960s, he was one of Sweden's most prolific songwriters, producing more than 3,000 published titles.
+During the 1960s, he was one of Sweden's most prolific songwriters.
+According to Anton Stimm in the Swedish SVT documentary 'Stikkan' Stig Anderson wrote 767 published titles.
 Anderson also founded Sweden Music in 1960, as well as several other companies.
 Three years later, Anderson co-founded Polar Music with Bengt Bernhag.

 Management before ABBA

 By the late 1960s, Anderson was the manager and producer of Björn Ulvaeus and Benny Andersson, who would become the two main songwriters of ABBA.
 He joined the careers of these two, after previously managing the Hootenanny Singers, of which Ulvaeus was a member.
 Later, in 1972, he began managing Anni-Frid Lyngstad, and finally in 1976 Agnetha Fältskog (until December 1975, Fältskog was still bound to Cupol/CBS Records under a contract).

 Before his time with ABBA, Anderson managed some of the biggest Swedish artists at that time, and had a huge number of hits on the Swedish charts.
 His success earned him the nickname "The Business" since he often had several artists in the Top 10 at any time with whom he had written, published, and recorded the songs.
 When requiring fresh ideas, Anderson would travel to New York City, buy songs that had been American hits, and then translate or transcribe the lyrics on the return journey ready for a recording session shortly after and then have the record on the shelves within a few days.
 Some songs were sent to IFPI/ASCAP for copyright infringement.

+For writing the Swedish lyrics to "Little Green Apples" ("Gröna små äpplen"), "Sadie (The Cleaning Lady)" ("Mamma är lik sin mamma") and "Ljuva sextital", Anderson was awarded Lyricist of the Year during the first Grammis Awards in 1969.